bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 So we resorted to a old school unsexy "OO-Style + template mixture" to solve this particular riddle. if you are interested, look at a [scetch on compiler explorer]: https://godbolt.org/z/dPPzKzzEq.
-But beware, that looks realy ugly, but worked.
-And it shows, there is a lot room for improvement.
+But beware, that looks realy ugly.
+It shows primary, there is a lot room for improvement.

 Conclusio:
 There is a pattern, that shows a general hole in the application of "type erasure".